Parametric mode regression for bounded responses

 \section{Abstract}

-We propose new parametric frameworks of regression analysis with the conditional mode of a bounded response as the focal point of interest.
-Covariates effects estimation and prediction based on the maximum likelihood method under two new classes of regression models are demonstrated.
+We propose new parametric frameworks of regression analysis with the conditional mode of a bounded response as the focal point of interest. \mytextcolor{Covariate} effects estimation and prediction based on the maximum likelihood method under two new classes of regression models are demonstrated.
 We also develop graphical and numerical diagnostic tools to detect various sources of model misspecification.
 Predictions based on different central tendency measures inferred using various regression models are compared using synthetic data in simulations.
-Finally, we conduct regression analysis for data from the Alzheimer's Disease Neuroimaging Initiative and data from a geological application to demonstrate practical implementation of the proposed methods.
+Finally, we conduct regression analysis for data from the Alzheimer's Disease Neuroimaging Initiative to demonstrate practical implementation of the proposed methods.
 Supplementary materials that contain technical details, and additional simulation and data analysis results are available online.